 Who is More Prone to Suicide Risk?

 Of note, the risk for suicide is highest among older, white men who are depressed (though this isn’t to say that the risk is not great among older, non-white men as well).
-Research has yet to fully explain this, perhaps, surprising statistic, but it is a point of concern nonetheless.
-Popular media and everyday experience suggests that one possibility for this elevated risk of suicide among men is due to society’s message that “real men don’t show emotion”.
+Research has yet to fully explain this, perhaps, a surprising statistic, but it is a point of concern nonetheless.
+Popular media and everyday experience suggest that one possibility for this elevated risk of suicide among men is due to society’s message that “real men don’t show emotion”.
 Though this credo is not as firmly entrenched as it once was, it is still a prevailing thought among many.
 Given this unfortunate state of affairs, it logically and sadly follows that men are much less likely than women to seek help for depression or addiction treatment until it is too late.
 Furthermore, men typically use more lethal methods such as firearms when they choose to end their lives – attributing to the reasons why suicide rates are higher among older men.

 Why Aren’t Suicide Risks Seeking Help?